 This exercise can be done with a dumbbell, or use the barbell.
 The main point in the exercise is the use of moderate weight.

-Take a dumbbell with both hands, pressing it to the body, lift it to chest level.
+From a standing position, take a dumbbell with both hands, pressing it to the body, lift it to chest level.
 This will be the starting position.

 Slowly squeeze it away from you, control the movement of the dumbbell all the time.
 Maintain tension in your chest throughout both the push and pull movements.

 Dumbbell Pullover is the best exercise for upper chest